Webmekanic/Webmekanic/README.md

 <p align="center">
     <img src="https://readme-typing-svg.herokuapp.com?size=35&duration=5500&color=164C78&vCenter=true&center=true&width=460&lines=I'm+David+Aniebo;Software+Engineer">
 <br>
 Hi there, 👋🏽&nbsp I'm a full stack software engineer.
 Feel free to stay awhile and browse through my latest projects if you'd like to see what I've been working on.
-Lastly, don't hesitate to reach out if you would like to hire me or collaborate on anything web development!
+Lastly, don't hesitate to reach out if you would like to hire me or collaborate on anything software development!
 </p>

 <!-- SOCIALS -->